slee25/AC209A_SpotifyGroup30/Data_Collection_EDA.md

     - `uri` (string): The `Spotify URI` for the album.

-- Below will show an example data provided by `spotipy.Spotify().album(album_uri)` for the album of the 0th track in the 0th playlist in the 0th file (output hidden):
+- Below will show an example data provided by `spotipy.Spotify().album(album_uri)` for the album of the 0th track in the 0th playlist in the 0th file (its output is currently hidden:

 ```python